126 new Rotorua homes consented in 2018 but many more needed

-The local council issued more than 120 consents for new dwellings last year, but more are needed to keep up with predicted growth.
+More than 120 consents were issued for new dwellings last year, but an average of 567 need to be consented each year to keep up with predicted growth.

 Rotorua Lakes Council issued 126 consents for new houses, apartments, and units in 2018, up from 123 in 2017.

 However, the Spatial Plan adopted in August predicts a need for up to 17,000 homes for up to 30,000 new Rotorua residents over the next 30 years.
-This means an average of 567 homes would need to be consented annually.
+This means an average of 567 homes would need to be consented annually to manage the growth.

 The council's economic development portfolio lead and deputy mayor Dave Donaldson told the Rotorua Daily Post "it's too simplistic to say we need a certain number of consents per year to cater for a certain amount of growth".